 The route goes along a quiet rural road for a short distance before crossing the long Cromarty Bridge.
 It then goes along small quiet rural roads and an off-road walk/cycle trail to Alness.

-Green (unmarked).
+Green (marked).
 The second stage of the JOGT is entirely walkable by the average fit walker.
 There are no obstacles.
 Most of the walk is on quiet back roads.
-None of the stage is marked.
+All of the stage is marked.

 The walker must cross the Cromarty Bridge on the left side, and so must cross the A9 before the bridge.
 Cross with great care.
-The bridge is currently under works and you may need to ring the road works team for assistance in crossing.
 Road walking, even on quiet back lanes such as on this stage, can always be dangerous.
 Walk on the right except at right curves.
 Please also note that like much of rural Scotland, ticks may be an issue in areas of long vegetation.

 Stage End Information